OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:3

-Then Satan entered into Judas, called Iscariot, who was one of the Twelve.
+Then Satan influenced Judas, called Iscariot, who was one of the Twelve.

 ## Luke 22:4